awsdocs/amazon-sqs-developer-guide/doc_source/FIFO-queues.md

 [![AWS Videos](http://img.youtube.com/vi/https://www.youtube.com/embed/XrX7rb6M3jw?rel=0&amp;controls=0&amp;showinfo=0/0.jpg)](http://www.youtube.com/watch?v=https://www.youtube.com/embed/XrX7rb6M3jw?rel=0&amp;controls=0&amp;showinfo=0)

-*FIFO \(First\-In\-First\-Out\)* queues are designed to enhance messaging between applications when the order of operations and events is critical, or where duplicates can't be tolerated, for example:
+*FIFO \(First\-In\-First\-Out\)* queues are designed to enhance messaging between applications when the order of operations and events is critical, or where duplicates can't be tolerated\.
+Examples of situations where you might use FIFO queues include the following:
-+ Ensure that user\-entered commands are executed in the right order\.
++ To make sure that user\-entered commands are run in the right order\.
-+ Display the correct product price by sending price modifications in the right order\.
++ To display the correct product price by sending price modifications in the right order\.
-+ Prevent a student from enrolling in a course before registering for an account\.
++ To prevent a student from enrolling in a course before registering for an account\.

 FIFO queues also provide exactly\-once processing but have a limited number of transactions per second \(TPS\):
 + If you use [batching](sqs-batch-api-actions.md), FIFO queues support up to 3,000 transactions per second, per API method \(`SendMessageBatch`, `ReceiveMessage`, or `DeleteMessageBatch`\)\.
 The 3000 transactions represent 300 API calls, each with a batch of 10 messages\.
 To request a quota increase, [submit a support request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sqs)\.